surifirstpin/biplus_documentation/docs/Admin Settings FLD.md

 ## Edit or Delete Group

-To Edit or Delete already existing group as per your business requirement, Go back to groups main screen ( Which display list of groups existing )  and select **Edit** icon to make changes tor **Delete** Icons.
+To Edit or Delete already existing group as per your business requirement, Go back to groups main screen (Which display list of groups existing)  and select **Edit** icon to make changes to already existing group or click **Delete** to permanently delete the group from database.

 ## Global Parameters

-BiPlus allows you to provide additional key values to manipulate the data in calculations column,control data etc.
+BiPlus allows you to provide additional key values to manipulate the data in calculations column, control data etc.

  **It can be used in the following ways:**